 The Sink Test

 Pick a size your sink can handle, or commit to wiping it down on the counter every wash.
+If a board has already cupped, our guide to fixing a warped board walks through the recovery.

 The Weight Reality